 We hope you liked this post!
 We have no other way of knowing, but by dropping us a line in the comment section below!

 If we’ve sparked your interest you might also like our other articles on character design at GraphicMama’s blog.
-You can also put your fresh-baked knowledge to test, and use our characters at GraphicMama and Vector Characters to analyze their shapes, personality, etc.
+You can also put your fresh-baked knowledge to test, and use our cartoon characters at GraphicMama to analyze their shapes, personality, etc.

 Oh, by the way, who’s your favorite character of all time?
 Can you tell us why?
 Can you tell how designers used the upper mentioned techniques to portray it’s personality?